 1. Privacy Commitment

-3.3.
-We will only collect personal information about you:
+2.2.
+We will only collect Personal Information about you:

 - from you (including via online enquiry forms you submit, our direct discussions with you, any emails, blogs, letters, faxes or other correspondence you send to us and when you subscribe to our online publications);

-- if you have created an online account including an account to facilitate file transfers or payment information with us, from your use of that online account;
+- if you have created an online account with us or Bentleys, from your use of that online account;

 - from third party contractors and suppliers we engage to help us provide services;

 - from external sources where the information is publicly and readily available; and

 - from third parties (for example, your spouse) where it is otherwise unreasonable or impractical to collect such Personal Information from you directly.
 In such cases, we will inform you before, or as soon as reasonably practicable after, we collect such Personal Information.

 2.3.
 As an example, and without limiting the types of Personal Information we collect, we may collect the following Personal Information (a) name, address, and contact details such as telephone number and email address, (b) details of your interests in or ownership of entities or control of trusts, and (c) accounting information such as your tax file number, bank account details, credit card details and details of your investments.